The good old square.

 Hang on, I only have the length of one side.

-Of course, squares sides are all the same.
+Of course, the sides of a square are all the same.

 Area = base x height